odino/odino.github.com/source/_posts/2017-06-11-http-cache-101-scaling-the-web.markdown

 * the implementation (for example, Google Chrome is an HTTP client, Nginx implements an HTTP server and so on)

-So, for example, with HTTP/2 we have seen a revamped *implementation*, one that brings SSL by default, that turned plaintext messages (the way messages were exchanged in HTTP/1) into binary, along with the introduction of [multiplexing](https://en.wikipedia.org/wiki/Multiplexing) (in short: one connection can channel multiple requests and responses) and the likes -- HTTP/2 was a massive upgrade to the protocol and is making the web a much safer, faster place.
+So, for example, with HTTP/2 we have seen a revamped *implementation*, one that brings TSL by default, that turned plaintext messages (the way messages were exchanged in HTTP/1) into binary, along with the introduction of [multiplexing](https://en.wikipedia.org/wiki/Multiplexing) (in short: one connection can channel multiple requests and responses) and the likes -- HTTP/2 was a massive upgrade to HTTP and is making the web a much safer, faster place.
 At the same time, **the spec itself didn't change as much**, as the semantics of the protocol have been widely unaffected by HTTP/2.